cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

  * "host": optional string kills channels with the given host
- * "tag": optional string to select only channels opened with the given "tag"
+ * "group": optional string to select only channels opened with the given "group"

 If no fields are specified then all channels are terminated.
 The "kill" command is not forwarded.